tsmcphaul/whats-on-your-feet/README.md

 - Make sure to be inside the application's directory
 - Run 'bundle install' to install all required gems to run application
 - Run 'shotgun' and open a localhost server in browser (localhost:9393)
-- Create a profile, log in, and create a snearker collection
+- Create a profile, log in, and create a sneaker collection